LiaScript/docs/README.md

 ### Styling ASCII

     --{{0}}--
-As explained in section [Custom Styling](#custom-styling), it is also possible here to add custom styles by attaching an HTML comment to the beginning of an ASCII-art image.
+As explained in section [Custom Styling](#custom-styling), it is also possible to add custom styles here by attaching an HTML comment to the beginning of an ASCII art image.
-This enables you for example to center the image, define a maximum width or to change the color or some base svg elements.
+This enables you, for example, to center the image, define a maximum width, or change the color of some base SVG elements.

 ```` md
 <!--